Necroscope: Wamphyri

 The main antagonists of the series, the Wamphyri Lords (pronounced "Vam-Fear-Eee") are maleficent, primeval and dominating predatory creatures.
 Lumley reinterpreted the traditional vampire legend, working mostly within the rules set by Bram Stoker's Dracula.
 In his stories, vampires are a leech-like creatures from an alien world that form a symbiotic relationship with a host creature, usually a human or sometimes an animal.
 While the symbiosis puts great demands on the host, such as feeding on blood, the benefits include increased strength, speed, and resilience; a seemingly infinite lifespan; magnified senses; base emotional stimulation; access to latent psychic power; shapeshifting; and certain narcotic effects, including control over weak-minded people.

 Vampiric leeches begin their original life cycle as a fungus formed from the decomposed flesh and fats of a deceased vampire.
 When a suitable host is detected, the fungus releases spores that slowly adapt the victim's body to suit the growth of a leech.
 During the transformation, hosts show traditional signs of vampirism, such as aversion to light and garlic.
 The next stage is a death-like catatonia, which can be immediately induced through direct transmission of bodily fluids, such as bite or sex.
 Powerful vampires can be quickly created by infusing the host with a leech's egg, but most leeches lay only one egg during their lifetime.
-"Mothers", which can lay multiple eggs, are widely feared for their ability to quickly produce an army of vampires, but vampire legends say the process can leave Mothers a lifeless husk.
+"Mothers", which can lay multiple eggs, are widely feared for their ability to quickly produce an army of vampires, but vampire legends say the process can make Mothers become a lifeless husk.